vedantparnaik/Chat-with-PDF--AI-Powered-Chatbot/README.md

 - "What is the main topic of the document?"
 - "What are the key findings in the report?"
-- "Can you summarize the conclusion?"
+- "Can you summarize the document?"

 ---